aaronbloomfield/ccc/hws/ethprivate/index.md

 - It should say "Successfully wrote genesis state"
 - The genesis block hash, shown above as `XXXXXX..XXXXXX`, should exactly match what is listed on the Canvas landing page; it will have an ellipsis (the "..") in the middle of it

-**Step 4:** Copy the `static-nodes.json` file into the newly created `geth/` sub-directory.
-The `geth/` sub-directory will have been created by the previous step.
-This file lists a static node so you can connect to our blockchain -- one of the departmental servers will be used for this purpose.
-That file is also on the Canvas landing page.
-Make sure it goes into the `geth/` sub-directory!
+**Step 4:** Copy the `geth-config.toml` file, in Canvas' Files, onto your computer (it likely will have a semester/year suffix to it).
+You can copy it anywhere, but we recommend putting it into the geth directory you created above.
+You need to change two values in that file:

+  - The `UserIdent = "mst3k"` line should be changed to your UVA userid
+  - The `DataDir = "/path/to/ethprivate"` line needs to change to the data directory you created above.

+Don't change anything else!
+In the next assignment you may need to change the `HTTPCors` value, but not in this assignment.

 **Step 5:** Start geth.
-Run the following command, changing three things: (1) the userid to your own, (2) the data directory to what you used above, and (3) the networkid value to the `chainId` to the value on the Canvas landing page.
+Run the following command to start a geth node.
+You will use this exact same command for the entire semester, whenever you need to start a new geth node.

 ```
-geth --identity "mst3k" --datadir /path/to/ethprivate --networkid 12345678 --maxpeers 1 --nodiscover --syncmode full --gcmode "archive"
+geth --config geth-config.toml
 ```

-It's a long command, and we'll be adding more command-line flags as the semester continues.
-We recommend you put that command into a script or batch file so you don't have to re-type it each time.

-There is minimal output when it is running, and we will verify that it has connected properly in a moment.
+There is lots of output when it is running, and we will verify that it has connected properly in a moment.

 This is running the *node*, and we are going to run geth (again) in a moment to connect to that node.